 List of all property-related charges:

-- External Electrification and electric connection charges: External electrification charges is the price charged by the developer to lay down wires and cables from electricity consumption meter to the Apartment.
+External electrification charges are the price charged by the developer to lay down wires and cables from electricity consumption meter to the Apartment.

-EEC is an amount charged by developer only to set up the infrastructure for bringing electricity to your apartment.You will have to pay the actual application fees for installing the electricity meter and a connection to the electricity board of your state for actually getting electricity.
+EEC is an amount charged by developers only to set up the infrastructure for bringing electricity to the apartment.
+The borrower will have to pay the actual application fees for installing the electricity meter and a connection to the electricity board of the state for actually getting electricity.

-- Registration and stamp duty: Stamp duty is a compulsory fee that the buyer is supposed to pay the state government to get the house registered under his/her name.
+Stamp duty is a compulsory fee that the buyer is supposed to pay the state government to get the house registered under his/her name.
 These charges may differ from state to state from 5-7%, and the house won’t be registered in your name unless the stamp duty is paid.
-Registration is the full and final legal agreement between the buyer and seller indicating change of ownership; and the court charges a registration fee for it, which is generally 1-2% of the agreement value.
+Registration is the full and final legal agreement between the buyer and seller indicating the change of ownership; and the court charges a registration fee for it, which is generally 1-2% of the agreement value.

 Please note that, as per the RERA, all the charges are calculated on the basis of CARPET AREA.
 According to the RERA Act, carpet area is the total area of the floor that can be used within the walls of the apartment.
-This does not include areas like open terrace, shafts, balconies, etc.
+This does not include areas like an open terrace, shafts, balconies, etc.